davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 This applies the pattern's JavaScript behaviour to each instance of the pattern on the page.

-Notice we're additionally passing in the window and document objects to the component's constructor.
-This dependency injection enables easier testing.
+Notice we're additionally passing in the `window` and `document` objects to the component's constructor.
+This dependency injection enables us to mock these objects, enabling us to write better tests.

 #### Future improvements
 {:.no_toc}